zaiisao/Documentation/en/Interactive Broadcast/volume_mac.md

 ![](https://web-cdn.agora.io/docs-files/1578896931369)

 ## Implementation
 Before adjusting the audio volume, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_mac.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_mac.md).
+For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_mac.md) or [Start Live Interactive Streaming](../../en/Interactive%20Broadcast/start_live_mac.md).

 ### Adjust the recording volume